textmediallc/connect-the-dots/README.md

 ### Finding a pull request from a commit

 When you're looking at a commit on GitHub, you can see a lot of information.
 From this view, you can also find a link to the pull request in which the commit was created.
-We'll use this in the next step.

 ![screenshot of a view of a commit on GitHub, highlighting the link to the pull request](./images/6.jpg)